Evidence shows that having a Class Representative improves student engagement in your class

 - That they will learn more about Massey than they would have known otherwise

-- The opportunity to meet class mates or fellow Advocates and make new friends
+- The opportunity to meet class mates or fellow Representatives and make new friends

 - Training provided (1 hour only) but with the potential for further optional training